DeFliTeam/flightview_gui/README.md

 ### Prerequisites

-- A Linux system either Linux computer, DragonOS or Pi running Ubuntu
+- A Linux system either Linux computer, DragonOS or Pi running Ubuntu (for Windows and Mobile Users please see the relevant sections above)
 - Docker Compose
 - Docker installed
 - Git (for cloning the repository)